tgirke/rcf/pages/manuals/manuals_linux-basics_intro.md

 ## How to Get Access?

 * Install your preferred ssh client on your local machine (we can help you with this).
-* Users at UC Riverside can apply for an account on our Linux clusters by sending an account request to Support (support@biocluster.ucr.edu).
+* Users at UC Riverside can apply for an account on our Linux clusters by sending an account request to Support (support@hpcc.ucr.edu).

 ### Windows